zellwk/zellwk.com/src/posts/2019-07-03-calendar-with-css-grid.md

 </div>
 ```

 I discourage this method because the HTML loses its structural meaning.
-I prefer keeping `.day-of-week` and `date-grid` as separate elements if possible.
+I prefer keeping `.day-of-week` and `.date-grid` as separate elements if possible.
 This makes it easy for me to read/understand the code I've written.

 Here's the HTML structure i chose to go with: